mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 - wanderjest
 description: TODO
 hero_image: cover.jpg
+description: Today is the third anniversary of me quitting my job at Google to build my own software business.
+I posted updates at the end of my first and second years, so it's time for another update.
 images:
 - code-review-love/og-cover.jpg
 date: '2021-02-01'
 ---
-Today is the third anniversary of me [quitting my developer job at Google](/why-i-quit-google/) to build my own software business.
+Today is the third anniversary of me [quitting my job at Google](/why-i-quit-google/) to build my own software business.
 I posted updates at the end of my [first](/solo-developer-year-1/) and [second](/solo-developer-year-2/) years, so it's time for another update.

 ## The year things clicked into place

 In my first two years working for myself, I earned less than $10k total.
-[My goal](/solo-developer-year-2/#goals-for-year-three) was to end the third year with at least $20k in total revenue.
+[My goal](/solo-developer-year-2/#goals-for-year-three) for the third year was to earn $20k in revenue.

 For the first six months, it looked like I'd fall short.
 My businesses collectively earned about $300/month, and none of my new ideas were working.